Skip to content

 USB-C vs Thunderbolt: what each one actually is

-Plain-English explainer for why USB-C is the plug shape and Thunderbolt is one of the protocols flowing through it — TB5 vs USB4 v2, cable spec hell, and the 2026 rule of thumb.
+Plain-English explainer for why USB-C is the plug shape and Thunderbolt one protocol through it — TB5 vs USB4 v2, cable spec hell, and the 2026 rule of thumb.

 Read explainer